MemerGamer/nodash/README.md

 # nodash

-`nodash` is a modern terminal-based project launcher and manager — fast, minimal, and built with Rust.
+`nodash` is a modern terminal-based project launcher and manager for nvm node projects — fast, minimal, and built with Rust.

 Easily manage and open your most-used dev projects with a slick TUI interface.